eisental/RedstoneChips/README.md

 RedstoneChips is a Minecraft Bukkit plugin that allows you to build custom integrated circuits on your minecraft server.
 Chips can be constructed with any number of inputs and outputs and in almost any imaginable structure.
 RedstoneChips currently consists of the following plugins:

-- RedstoneChips - The core plugin (required).
+- [RedstoneChips](https://github.com/RufiS/RedstoneChips) - The core plugin (required).

-- [BasicCircuits](http://github.com/eisental/BasicCircuits) - The basic chip library containing most chip types you might need (required).
+- [BasicCircuits](https://github.com/RufiS/BasicCircuits) - The basic chip library containing most chip types you might need (required).

-- [SensorLibrary](http://github.com/eisental/SensorLibrary) - A chip library for various sensor chips (optional).
+- [SensorLibrary](https://github.com/RufiS/SensorLibrary) - A chip library for various sensor chips (optional).

 Check out the [circuitdocs](http://eisental.github.com/RedstoneChips/circuitdocs) for more info on available RedstoneChips circuits.

-__For much more information, visit the [RedstoneChips](http://eisental.github.com/RedstoneChips) site.__
+__For much more information, visit the [RedstoneChips](https://eisental.github.io/RedstoneChips) site.__

+To see how to use go to [HowTo(works as of 9/23/2023)](https://eisental.github.io/RedstoneChips/howto.html)

 Installation
 ------------
 * [Download](http://eisental.github.com/RedstoneChips) the latest version bundle.
-* Copy all jar files to the plugins folder of your craftbukkit installation.
+* Copy all jar files to the plugins folder of your craftbukkit/spigot/paper installation.

 Changelog
 ----------